Activities

 Unfortunately, we are unable to accept self-referrals.

-If you work at a local support organisation and you would like to request a device on behalf of a client, please use our request form for partner organisations.
+If you work at a support organisation in East Sussex and you would like to request a device on behalf of a client, please use our request form for partner organisations.

 Please note that demand is very high and so your client may have to be placed on a ‘first-come, first-served’ waiting list.